jsuh9/jsuh9.github.io/_pages/about.md

   - /about.html
 ---

-In many of life's pivotal moments, I was unknowlingly living by a simple principle:
+I was living by this simple principle in many of life's pivotal moments wthout even realizing.

   "Live with Why Not, and Think with Why."